 Matleena Lamminaho works as a study nurse at the Vaasa Botnia center.
-She is responsible for the sample handling, recruitment of study participants and study visits especially for the PPP and PPP Trio projects in Vaasa.
+She is responsible for the sample handling, recruitment of study participants and study visits especially for the Direva and PPP projects in Vaasa.

 The Botnia-center in Jakobstad is located in the Folkhälsan Östanlid Hospital.

 Bo Isomaa works as a doctor at the Botnia center in Jakobstad.
 Before he was the coordinator for the PPP Botnia- and Exercise intervention studies in Ostrobothnia region.

 Leena Sarelin, medical laboratory technologist